Factbox: Sports events hit by the coronavirus epidemic

 Guangzhou and the Shanghai clubs will join the competition in April, with their group matches due to be played in May.

-Shanghai Shenhua and Shanghai SIPG were due to play away at Perth Glory and Sydney FC but Australian officials sought to reschedule matches after their government imposed a travel ban on foreign nationals arriving from China.
+AFC Champions League knockout rounds have been moved from May to August to allow the disrupted group-stage matches to be played in May and June.

-* China's 2022 World Cup qualifiers against Maldives at home and Guam away in March will be moved to Buriram, Thailand.
-The game will be played behind closed doors, as requested by the Thai government.
+- China's 2022 World Cup qualifiers against Maldives at home and Guam away in March will be moved to Buriram, Thailand.
+The games will be played without any spectators attending.

-* Vietnam said it would not allow sports events to be hosted in February, meaning home AFC Cup group stage matches for Ho Chi Minh City and Than Quang Ninh will be switched to away fixtures.
+- Vietnam did not allow sports events to be hosted in February, meaning home AFC Cup group stage matches for Ho Chi Minh City and Than Quang Ninh will be switched to away fixtures.

-* The AFC said preliminary stage matches of the East Zone of the AFC Cup 2020 were postponed by two months to recommence on April 7 due to travel curbs.
+- The AFC said preliminary-stage matches of the East Zone of the AFC Cup 2020 had been postponed by two months to recommence on April 7 due to travel curbs.

-* South Korea's professional soccer league has postponed the start of its new season.
-The league also asked its four teams in the AFC Champions League to hold games behind closed doors.
+- South Korea's professional soccer league has postponed the start of its new season.
+The league also asked its four teams in the AFC Champions League to hold games without any spectators attending.

-* Japan's J League postponed seven Levian Cup matches scheduled for Feb.
-26 and all domestic games through the first half of March.
+- Japan's J League postponed seven Levian Cup matches scheduled for Feb.
+26 and all domestic games until the first half of March.

+- The Indian U-16 national team's friendly games scheduled in March in Tajikistan have been canceled after the Tajikistan government banned citizens of 35 nations, including India, from entering the country.

+- The Moroccan football association said all games in the north African country would be played without fans from March 5, after its first case was reported.

 FORMULA ONE

-* The Chinese Grand Prix in Shanghai set for April 19 has been postponed by the governing body FIA and Formula One.
+- The Chinese Grand Prix in Shanghai set for April 19 has been postponed by the governing body FIA and Formula One.
+The authorities will consider alternative dates later in the year.

+- Melbourne's major events chief Martin Pakula is confident the Australian Grand Prix will go ahead as scheduled on March 15, but said he could offer no firm guarantees because of the dynamic nature of the epidemic.

 FORMULA E